lagotto/lagotto/docs/index.md

 title: "Home"
 ---

+## Lagotto

+Lagotto is an Open Source application started in March 2009 by the Open Access publisher [Public Library of Science (PLOS)](http://www.plos.org/) to collect events around scholarly content.
+Lagotto retrieves data from a wide set of services ([sources](/docs/sources)).
+Some of these sources represent the actual channels where users are directly viewing, sharing, discussing, citing, recommending the works (e.g., Twitter and Mendeley).
+Others are third-party vendors which provide this information (e.g. CrossRef for citations).

 ## Article-Level Metrics

 Traditionally, the impact of research articles has been measured by the publication journal.
 But a more informative view is one that examines the overall performance and reach of the articles themselves.
 Article-Level Metrics (ALM) capture the manifold ways in which research is disseminated and used.